 Similarly, someone thought of oppressing an entire race, and Hitler came into the picture.
 Some nations thought of attacking each other and we had wars.

-All in all, the good, the pink and the bad are the result of our emotional intensity and belief.
+All in all, the good and the bad are the result of our emotional intensity and belief.
 Someone with purity in thoughts rationally decided to help humanity, while the other in insanity did the opposite.
 God has nothing to do with it.
 Complaining to god for the act of a mind is like blaming it for your own failures.

 From peace to war, love to hatred, all these thoughts are built up in our mind.
 It is on these thoughts we build up ourselves.
 That is to say that we are the creator of the world that we want to live in.